Freedom in the World

 A. Electoral Process: 6 / 12

-The 1978 constitution vested strong executive powers in the president, who is directly elected for six-year terms and can dissolve Parliament.
+The 1978 constitution vested strong executive powers in the president, who is directly elected for six-year terms with no term limit and can dissolve Parliament.
 The prime minister heads the leading party in Parliament but has limited authority.
 The 225-member unicameral legislature is elected for six-year terms through a mixed proportional representation system.

 C. Functioning of Government: 4 / 12

 The constitution gives special status to Buddhism, and religious minorities face discrimination and occasional violence.
 Tensions between the Buddhist majority and the Christian minority—particularly evangelical Christian groups, which are accused of forced conversions—sporadically flare into attacks on churches and individuals by Buddhist extremists.
-Muslims have also faced harassment, and Buddhist militant groups such as the Bodu Bala Sena stepped up hostile rhetoric and attacks during 2013.
-In August, a mosque in Colombo was forced to close after being attacked by a Buddhist mob.
-Also that month, the CPA raised concerns about a proposed defamation of religions bill that would establish a government regulatory board to monitor the publication of materials on Buddhism; the initiative had not been passed by year’s end.
-In recent years, the minority Ahmadiyya Muslim sect has faced increased threats and attacks from Sunni Muslims who accuse Ahmadis of being apostates.
-Work permits for foreign clergy are limited to one year, with the possibility of extension.
+Muslims have also faced increasing harassment in the past two years, particularly from Buddhist militant groups such as the Bodu Bala Sena (BBS, or Buddhist Power Force).
+In June 2014, riots and arson attacks by Buddhist mobs instigated by the BBS in several towns left at least four people dead, dozens wounded, and around 2,000 displaced.
+In recent years, the minority Ahmadiyya Muslim sect has also faced increased threats and attacks from Sunni Muslims, who accuse Ahmadis of apostasy.

-Academic freedom is generally respected.
-However, some commentators report increasing politicization on university campuses, lack of tolerance for antigovernment views, and a rise in self-censorship by professors and students.
+Academic freedom is generally respected, but there are reports of increasing politicization in universities, lack of tolerance for antigovernment views, and a rise in self-censorship by professors and students.
 Academics who study Tamil issues have reported official harassment following their participation in conferences overseas, according to the Federation of University Teachers’ Associations (FUTA).
 Other FUTA members have faced threats due to their activism and critiques of growing political interference in the education sector.
-In 2011, authorities introduced mandatory “leadership training” for all university undergraduates, conducted by the army at military camps.
+Harassment of student leaders and activists continues to be a concern.
+In October, several peaceful student protests were violently dispersed, and efforts have also been made by officials to shut down student unions and suspend student activists.
+Mandatory “leadership training” for all university undergraduates, introduced in 2011, continues to be conducted by the army at military camps.
 The curriculum allegedly promotes Sinhalese nationalist viewpoints and discourages respect for ethnic diversity and political dissent.
-Several student leaders arrested in Jaffna in late 2012 were released in early 2013 after being kept in detention centers for several months; a larger number have faced questioning from authorities and attempts to restrict their ability to organize peaceful demonstrations and events.

 E. Associational and Organizational Rights: 6 / 12

-Most of Sri Lanka’s 1,500 trade unions are independent and legally allowed to engage in collective bargaining, but this right is poorly upheld in practice.
-Except for civil servants, most workers can hold strikes, though the 1989 Essential Services Act allows the president to declare a strike in any industry illegal.
+Most of Sri Lanka’s trade unions are independent and legally allowed to engage in collective bargaining, but this right is poorly respected.
+Except for civil servants, most workers can hold strikes, though the 1989 Essential Services Act allows the president to declare any strike illegal.
 While more than 70 percent of the mainly Tamil workers on tea plantations are unionized, employers routinely violate their rights.
 Harassment of labor activists and official intolerance of union activities, particularly in export processing zones, are regularly reported.
-In May 2013, the government threatened to fire public-sector workers who took part in a nationwide strike to protest rising prices.

 F. Rule of Law: 5 / 16

-The security forces have engaged in a number of abusive practices, including arbitrary arrest, extrajudicial execution, forced disappearance, custodial rape, torture, and prolonged detention without trial, all of which disproportionately affect Tamils.
-A February Human Rights Watch report detailed the use of rape and other forms of sexual violence against Tamil men and women held in custody on suspicion of links to the LTTE.
-Abuse is facilitated by the Prevention of Terrorism Act (PTA), under which suspects can be detained for up to 18 months without trial, as well as 2006 antiterrorism regulations.
-These laws have been used to detain a variety of perceived enemies of the government, including political opponents, critical journalists, members of civil society, and Tamil civilians suspected of supporting the LTTE.
-Several thousand remained in detention without charge at the end of 2013, according to human rights groups.
+Security forces have engaged in abusive practices, including arbitrary arrest, extrajudicial execution, forced disappearance, custodial rape, torture, and prolonged detention without trial, all of which disproportionately affect Tamils.
+Human Rights Watch in 2014 found the use of rape and other forms of sexual violence continuing against Tamil men and women held on suspicion of links to the LTTE.
+Under the Prevention of Terrorism Act, suspects can be detained for up to 18 months without trial; this act and 2006 antiterrorism regulations have been used to detain perceived enemies of the government.
+Impunity remains the norm, as the National Human Rights Commission is empowered to investigate abuses but is characterized by insufficient authority, independence, and resources.
+Hundreds remained in detention without charge at the end of 2014, according to human rights watchdogs.

-Separately, of the roughly 11,000 Tiger cadres who surrendered in the war’s final stages, around 230 remained in military-run “rehabilitation” programs during 2013, after several hundred more were released in 2012.
-Human rights groups have claimed that insufficient registration policies in the postwar camps for internally displaced persons (IDPs) contributed to widespread disappearances and removals without accountability, and the status of hundreds of Tamils who disappeared during the war’s closing offensives remains unclear.
+Of the roughly 11,000 Tiger cadres who surrendered in the war’s final stages, around 230 remained in military-run “rehabilitation” programs in 2014, where they were subject to brutal and prolonged mistreatment.
+Human rights groups have claimed that insufficient registration policies in the postwar camps for internally displaced persons (IDPs)—of whom there were 90,000 in 2014—have contributed to widespread disappearances and removals without accountability.
+The status of hundreds of Tamils who disappeared during the war’s closing offensives remains unclear.

-Tamils maintain that they face systematic discrimination in areas including government employment, university education, and access to justice.
-Legislation that replaced English with Sinhala as the official language in 1956 continues to disadvantage Tamils and other non–Sinhala speakers.
-Tensions between the three major ethnic groups (Sinhalese, Tamils, and Muslims) occasionally lead to violence, and the government generally does not take adequate measures to prevent or contain it.
+Tamils report systematic discrimination in areas including government employment, university education, and access to justice.
+The status of Sinhala as the official language puts Tamils and other non–Sinhala speakers at a disadvantage.
+Ethnic tensions occasionally lead to violence, and the government generally does not take adequate measures to prevent or contain it.

-Members of the LGBT (lesbian, gay, bisexual, and transgender) community face social discrimination and some instances of official harassment.
-Sex “against the order of nature” is a criminal offense, though cases are rarely prosecuted.
+LGBT (lesbian, gay, bisexual, and transgender) people face societal discrimination, occasional instances of violence, and some official harassment, though government officials have stated that LGBT people are constitutionally protected from discrimination.
+Sex “against the order of nature” is a criminal offense, but cases are rarely prosecuted.

 G. Personal Autonomy and Individual Rights: 8 / 16

 Women are underrepresented in politics and the civil service.
-Female employees in the private sector face some sexual harassment and discrimination in salary and promotion opportunities.
-Rape and domestic violence remain serious problems, with hundreds of complaints reported annually; existing laws are weakly enforced.
-Violence against women increased along with the general fighting in the civil conflict, and has also affected female prisoners and interned IDPs.
-The entrenchment of the army in the north and east has increased the risk of harassment and sexual abuse for female civilians in those areas, many of whom are widows.
+Female employees in the private sector face sexual harassment as well as discrimination in salary and promotion opportunities.
+Rape of women and children and domestic violence remain serious problems, with hundreds of complaints reported annually; existing laws are weakly enforced.
+Violence against women peaked during the civil conflict and has affected female prisoners and interned IDPs.
+The entrenchment of the army in the north and east has increased the risk of harassment and sexual abuse for female civilians in those areas.
 Although women have equal rights under civil and criminal law, matters related to the family—including marriage, divorce, child custody, and inheritance—are adjudicated under the customary law of each ethnic or religious group, and the application of these laws sometimes results in discrimination against women.

 X = Score Received